pret/pokerevo/tools/patch_strtab/README.md

 README:

-The program patches the .strtab section of an ELF relocatable module by replacing certain escape sequences with the characters they represent.
+This program patches the .strtab section of an ELF relocatable module by replacing certain escape sequences with the characters they represent.

 CodeWarrior's C++ name mangling scheme may produce linkage names that